bitslip6/bitfire/README.md

 ```

-*4*.
+*2*.
 Enable bot whitelist.
 Futher limit bots by allowing only verified whitelisted robots.
 A preconfigured
 list of common bots included with BitFire.
 Refer to our wiki for how to add additional bots.
 ```ini
 whitelist_enable = report | block
 ```

-*5*.
-Enable core web filter.
+*3*.
+Enable core web filters.
 The web filter blocks malicious requets like XSS, LFI, RCE and SQLi as well as many others.
 The entire web filter can be enabled or disabled with the *web_filter_enabled* parameter.
 We recommend
 the following configuration:
 ```ini